alexswann21/octobr-coli-animado/README.md

 _Facebook account has been deleted :(

-   _All your personal iformation was posted to everyone
+   _All your personal iformation was posted to the world

 _Now your IP adress is localizated and we're going for you